 But at the same time, through the internet, we know that we can do something positive to help the environment.
 We can join environmental organizations that organize activities and processes that heal the world.
 We can donate to environmental advocacies.
 We can air out our complaints on those who violate the sanctity of nature.
 We can communicate with like-minded individuals who are bent on making the world a better place.

 Manufacturers of many of the devices we use every day are using innovative technologies to maximize performance at a fraction of the required power.
-As a current master’s degree in product and interior design nicely explains, environmental economics should be among top priorities when designing products.
+Environmental economics should be among top priorities when designing products.
 LED lights, CFL bulbs, inverter-type HVAC systems, and power-saving computers are just some of the goods that save a lot of energy.
 Expect that these devices will become even more energy-efficient as technology advances.

 Clean energy sources